Reversing Pre-Diabetes With A Plant Based Diet. Stephen Rocked It! + Steel Cut Oats With Date Syrup Recipe

 For the oats

-- Bring the water to a boil in a medium sized pan.
+- Bring the water to a boil in a medium sized pot.

-- Add the oats, bring back up to a boil and allow to boil for one minute.
+- Add the oats and boil for one minute.

-- Turn off the heat, cover the pan with a lid and let them set overnight (on your stove, not in the fridge).
+- Turn off the heat, cover the pot with a lid and let them set for one hour.
+Transfer to a container and store in your fridge.

 - The next morning stir your oats and be amazed at the perfection of it all.

-From here you can top them with whatever you like, but whatever you do be sure you make my Date Syrup to drizzle on top.
+- From here you can top them with whatever you like, but whatever you do be sure you make our Date Syrup to drizzle on top.

 For the Date Syrup